apache/cordova-docs/docs/en/edge/guide/platforms/android/tools.md

   compiler.
 On OSX, the value for this variable can be found by running `/usr/libexec/java_home`

+### Extending build.gradle

+If you need to customize `build.gradle`, rather than edit directly, you should create a sibling file named `build-extras.gradle`.
+This file will be included by the main `build.gradle` when present.

 ### Example Build

         ANDROID_BUILD=gradle cordova build android